Expensify/App/contributingGuides/TS_CHEATSHEET.md

 - [1.7](#try-catch-clauses) **Error in Try-Catch Clauses**

   Errors in try/catch clauses are inferred as `unknown`.
-If the error dat needs to be accessed, the type of the error needs to be checked and narrowed down.
+If the error data needs to be accessed, the type of the error needs to be checked and narrowed down.

   ```ts
   try {